Thermal waters used in the Termy Mszczonów complex are rich in ...czytaj więcej

 "Earth - the planet of Copernicus"

-It is a modern, interactive space in the form of a space base, where visitors become crew members and have to perform tasks necessary for survival, such as monitoring the condition of the Base, removing minor failures, examining soil samples and proper energy management.
+It is a modern, interactive space in the form of a space base, where visitors become crew members and have to perform tasks necessary for survival, such as monitoring the condition of the Base, removing minor breakdowns, testing soil samples and proper energy management.

 All positions are equipped with a short description, a computer application, as well as additional information for those who want to know more.